hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 This blog post is an attempt to identify these trends in past examples, and to judge if and how they're relevant for "AI" art.
 By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.
 Maybe the future won't repeat the past, but this history can help avoid the superficial takes that treat this as something completely unprecedented and new.
 Changes like this have happened before.

+Since deep neural networks are hard-to-interpret mathematical functions, the debate over "AI" art is expressed in analogies: is it more like photography, how humans learn to make art, sampling, collage, image compression, conceptual art, recorded music, or textile machinery?
+Each of the precedents discussed here represents different analogies that may or may not be useful.

 **Computers are not artists**

 This post is a follow-up to my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18)  and [talk](https://www.youtube.com/watch?v=APkitEWqdKw), in which I argue that computers will (almost certainly) never be artists and they will never make artists obsolete.
 People have been making art with computers for nearly 60 years, some by writing code that makes pictures, and others by painting and animating with digital tools, and I described how each of these examples are authored by artists, and controlled by artists.